nalinahuja/qcd/README.md

 ## QCD

 <p align="justify">
 QCD is a terminal utility that allows the user to quickly change the current directory by specifying an endpoint or a valid directory.
-QCD works completely locally and stores visited endpoints in a file called .qcd_store which is by default located at ~/.qcd.
+QCD works completely locally and stores visited endpoints in a file called store which is by default located at ~/.qcd.
 QCD works by storing endpoints and their absolute path as you visit them and storing them such that if a keyword is passed to QCD, it can resolve the absolute path from the endpoint if it has been seen by QCD.
 </p>

 ## Install QCD